 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The student's parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.

-Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
-[See policy FNCE for more information.]
+Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be stored in accordance with administrative regulations.
+[See policy FNCE for more information.

 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 73 and policy FNF for more information.]
+[See Searches on page 60 and policy FNF for more information.]